turnkeylinux-apps/oscommerce/README.rst

 osCommerce - Online shop
 ========================

+**IMPORTANT NOTE**
+New users should not use this appliance.

+osCommerce is "abandonware" and has been superseded by `Phoenix Cart` - a fork/revival of the original project.
+So the TurnKey osCommerce appliance has been deprecated in favour of a new `Phoenix Cart appliance`_.

+---

 `osCommerce`_ provides everything you need to get started in selling physical and digital goods over the internet, from the Catalog frontend that is presented to your customers, to the Administration Tool backend